Dorutu/Dorutu/README.md

 - 👋 Hi, I’m @Dorutu
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently looking for a job
 - 💞️ I’m looking to collaborate on Web development projects
 - 📫 How to reach me ... dorubota123@gmail.com